-Most interviewers won’t judge you negatively for being downsized — especially if you weren’t the only one affected.
+Most interviewers will not judge you negatively for being downsized — especially if you were not the only one affected.
 Just keep your explanation concise and skip any ugly details.
 Keep in mind that your interviewer will probably be on the lookout for red flags — that is, any information that makes you look unprofessional, unmotivated, or dishonest.

 Unfortunately, the company’s biggest client went out of business at the beginning of the year and that had a major effect on revenues.

 As a result, they had to eliminate some positions and I was among the five most recently hired in our department.
 I am proud of the work that I did there, I got stellar performance reviews, and my former manager is one of my strongest references.

 Why We Like This Answer: